rebus-org/Rebus/README.md

 * the best error messages
 * a frictionless getting-up-and-running-experience

-and in doing this, I want Rebus to align very well with NServiceBus, allowing users (myself included) to easily migrate to NServiceBus at some point in a project's lifetime, if Rebus for some reason falls short.
+and in doing this, Rebus should align very well with NServiceBus, allowing users (myself included) to easily migrate to NServiceBus at some point in a project's lifetime, if Rebus for some reason falls short (which I don't think it will).

 Oh, and Rebus is free as in beer and speech.